navrajkambo/De1-SoC-Verilog-Audio-HW-FX/README.md

 # De1-SoC-Verilog-Audio-Loopback

 This is a simple project which is meant to generate hardware nessessary to loopback the ADC and DAC from the DE1-SoC audio codec.
 The project is meant to be a starting point for hardware audio DSP.
-The Audio codec is initialized for 24 bit audio, 44kHz left justified, but can be changed using QSYS.
+The Audio codec is initialized for 16-bit audio, 48kHz left justified, but can be changed using QSYS.
 Also, the ADC and DAC are configured to be using the streaming interface rather than the memory-mapped interface so that you don't need to mess around with the Avalon bus.

 ## Getting Started